microsoft/fluentui/packages/react-spinbutton/Spec.md

 ### Component States

-- Normal (no value or valid value, not focused)
+- Rest (no value or valid value, not focused)
 - Focused
 - Disabled
 - Error/Warning (value is invalid in some way).
 NB: error and validation are not currently supported.